linneverh/logistics/README.md

 # Logistics: Ikano Retail (IKEA Mexico)
 Sana Almagbaly, Apolline Bertin, Olivia Lavén & Linne Verhoeven

 We explore the intersection of e-commerce growth and sustainability in Mexico, focusing on IkanoRetail, an IKEA franchise offering home furnishing products.
-I

 All code, data and visualizations are included in this repository.